SBU-BMI/PathDB/quip/web/modules/contrib/authorization/README.md

 ## Limitations

 - Authorization evaluates each profile in isolation.
-- The *Drupal roles* submodule has only one field for grants per user.
-This means that **you cannot use multiple *Drupal roles* profiles** and have role revocation working correctly.
-In theory you could apply revocation only to the last profile but this is untested and unsupported.
 - The *Drupal roles* submodule does not allow the mapping of the two reserved group names "none" and "source".